Thomas J. Monaghan (politician): Contract work kickbacks scandal

-In 1973, District Attorney D. Richard Eckman opened an investigation into an assertion by the Philadelphia Grand Jury that Monaghan had accepted a series of payments, totalling over $20,000, from Thomas A. Graham, chairman of Meridian Engineering, Inc. Meridian Engineering, Inc. was a Philadelphia-based civil engineering firm that had been doing contract work for Lancaster.
+In 1973, the Philadelphia Grand Jury accused Monaghan of having accepted a series of payments, totalling over $20,000, from Thomas A. Graham, chairman of Meridian Engineering, Inc., from 1969 to 1972.
+Meridian Engineering, Inc. was a Philadelphia-based civil engineering firm that had been doing contract work for Lancaster.
 The payments were kickbacks, since the city had paid Meridian about $614,000 for three projects, including a sewer silo.
-At a grand jury presentment, Monaghan denied the allegations, whereas Graham, under oath, corroborated them.
-A probe in 1975 into the allegations did not reveal any Lancaster officials, besides Monaghan, to have been involved in the payments.
+At a grand jury presentment, Monaghan denied the allegations, whereas Graham corroborated them.
+A probe in 1975 into the allegations revealed that Monaghan was the only official involved in the payments.

 Lancaster officials were shocked by the allegations, as they knew Monaghan to be an honest and upstanding person.
 Program Planner Paul P. Passaniti said, "In the two years I worked for [Monaghan], there's never been an incident to arouse any question".
 Public Safety Director Herbert C. Yost remarked, "I've known Tom for a long time, and if he says he's innocent of any wrong doing, then he's innocent in my estimation".
 Even Templeton, Monaghan's former opponent who had later become Director of Public Works, doubted the allegations.
-A dinner in January 1974 to bid him farewell after the end of his third term was not canceled, and 570 people attended.
+The scandal did not lead to the cancellation of a banquet held in January 1974 to bid him farewell after his third term ended; in fact, 570 people attended it.

 In 1975, Monaghan was charged by a federal grand jury with two counts of understating his income on federal income tax returns in 1971 and 1972.
 He was charged, at the same time, with a count of extortion for allegedly coercing the kickbacks from Graham.
 Monaghan pleaded no contest.
 The extortion count and one of the counts of tax evasion were dropped.
-Monaghan was convicted of the remaining count of tax evasion, for which he was fined $5,000 and placed under probation for three years.
+Monaghan was convicted of the remaining count of tax evasion, for which he was placed under probation for three years and fined $5,000.

 Pennsylvania Secretary of Commerce

-In November of 1961 Governor Lawrence appointed Monaghan Secretary of Commerce to succeed William R. Davlin, who had died in October.
+In November 1961 Governor Lawrence appointed Monaghan Secretary of Commerce to succeed William R. Davlin, who had died in October.
 Monaghan was sworn in on December 1, 1961.